 Jeanne Dobie also maintains that selecting pure transparent pigments is just the start.
 An artist needs to learn about color relationships to use the colors successfully – color mixing could be the subject of yet another, later blog post, perhaps.
 And, yet, there is also a place for the opaque colors on your palette.
 “To complement the pretty (transparent) colors” and to enhance their jewel-like tones, you need to use more subtle, “non-brilliant mixtures.”
 Thus, my first discovery in the search for “GLOW” was that the glow begins with the use of transparent colors.

-Nevertheless, properly applied, layers of washes are what actually produce the characteristic glow of watercolor and a stained-glass effect that cannot be achieved by any other means.
+Yes, properly applied, layers of washes are what actually produce the characteristic GLOW of watercolor and a stained-glass effect that cannot be achieved by any other means.
 To achieve the much sought after GLOW FROM WITHIN in watercolor, an artist glazes layers of mostly transparent pigments.
-Pigments applied in glazes have MORE luminosity than the same colors mixed and applied in a single wash!
+Pigments applied in glazes have MORE luminosity than the same colors mixed on the palette and applied in a single wash!

 Once you have practiced your wash techniques and feel you are a bit proficient at them, here is the procedure for glazing: 1.
 Develop your glazes from transparent watercolors (eg. Indian yellow or Hansa yellow light, Winsor blue or Phthalo blue, Winsor red or pyrrol red).
 2. Begin with your lightest pigment, usually a yellow.
 3. Keep your washes DILUTED and transparent.
 4. Make sure, VERY SURE, that all previous washes are COMPLETELY dry before a new wash or glaze is applied.
 5. Use the most opaque paints toward the final stages of your painting.
 Using them in the initial stages runs the risk of creating mud or chalky washes.
 (I must give credit here to Don Rankin, who, in his book Mastering Glazing Techniques In Watercolor, gives these clear and simple ground rules for glazing.)